 Origin of “You Are What You Eat”:

-Anthelme Brillat-Savarin, a French lawyer, coined the phrase, “you are what you eat.”
+Anthelme Brillat-Savarin, a French lawyer, coined the phrase, “You are what you eat.”
 In his writings in 1826, he introduced the term.
 “Tell me what you eat, and I’ll tell you what you are,” he wrote.
 He said a person’s mental, emotional, and physical health could be determined by his food choice.
 The idea that great food leads to good character and good health and that bad food is responsible for inadequate health has remained in some form or another ever since.

 What Does the Saying “You Are What You Eat” Mean Exactly?

-To understand this saying, “you are what you eat,” consider the following analogy: If you eat bad food, you will eventually look and feel bad.
+To understand this saying, “You are what you eat,” consider the following analogy: If you eat bad food, you will eventually look and feel bad.
 If you eat nutritious foods, you will look and feel great.
-Think of your body like a machine constantly regenerating itself to keep all parts operating at peak efficiency.
+Think of your body like a machine constantly regenerating to keep all parts operating at peak efficiency.
 It accomplishes this by utilizing your body’s internal cell manufacturing plant.
 That’s why feeding yourself unhealthy food like junk will produce ill or weak cells.

 You can’t expect your body’s “cell manufacturing plant” to run efficiently and produce the best cells if you eat nutrition-deficient foods.
 As a result, it is critical to consume nutritious foods.
 Nutrition and health go hand in hand.
 What you eat directly influences your health, values, and overall happiness.